 “We need to understand the difference

+between discipline and punishment.
 Punishment is what you do TO someone; discipline is what you do FOR someone.“

 The difference between the dictionary definitions of the two is stark:

 Merriam-Webster Dictionary affirms Ziglar’s assertion with this definition of discipline:“Training that corrects, molds or perfects the mental faculties or moral character.”

 Punishment is defined as, “suffering, pain, or loss that serves as retribution.”

 Between the two choices, discipline is certainly preferable to punishment when it comes, not only to raising children but also in how we want to be treated by our Creator.